-Drops a column from an existing table article that has been published.
+Drops a column from an existing table article that was published.
 This stored procedure is executed at the Publisher on the publication database.

 This stored procedure has been deprecated and is being supported mainly for backward-compatibility.
-It should only be used with Microsoft SQL Server 2000 (8.x) Publishers and SQL Server 2000 (8.x) republishing Subscribers.
-This procedure should not be used on columns with data types that were introduced in SQL Server 2005 (9.x) or higher.
+It should only be used with SQL Server 2000 (8.x) Publishers and SQL Server 2000 (8.x) republishing Subscribers.
+This procedure shouldn't be used on columns with data types that were introduced in SQL Server 2005 (9.x) and later versions.

-Is the name of the table article that contains the column to drop. source_object is nvarchar(258), with no default.
+The name of the table article that contains the column to drop. @source_object is nvarchar(270), with no default.

-Is the name of the column in the table to be dropped. column is sysname, with no default.
+The name of the column in the table to be dropped. @column is sysname, with no default.

 [ @from_agent = ] from_agent

-If custom stored procedures are automatically regenerated, schema_change_script can be used to drop these custom stored procedures and replace them with user-defined custom stored procedures that supports the new schema.
+If custom stored procedures are automatically regenerated, @schema_change_script can be used to drop these custom stored procedures and replace them with user-defined custom stored procedures that support the new schema.

-If custom stored procedures are not automatically regenerated, schema_change_scriptcan be used to regenerate these stored procedures or to create user-defined custom stored procedures.
+If custom stored procedures aren't automatically regenerated, @schema_change_scriptcan be used to regenerate these stored procedures or to create user-defined custom stored procedures.

 [ @force_invalidate_snapshot = ] force_invalidate_snapshot

-Enables or disables the ability to have a snapshot invalidated. force_invalidate_snapshot is a bit, with a default of 1.
+Enables or disables the ability to have a snapshot invalidated. @force_invalidate_snapshot is bit, with a default of

-0specifies that changes to the article do not cause the snapshot to be invalid.
+0specifies that changes to the article don't cause the snapshot to be invalid.

 [ @force_reinit_subscription = ] force_reinit_subscription

-Enables or disables the ability to have the subscription reinitializated. force_reinit_subscription is a bit with a default of 0.
+Enables or disables the ability to have the subscription reinitialized. @force_reinit_subscription is bit, with a default of

-0 specifies that changes to the article do not cause the subscription to be reinitialized.
+0specifies that changes to the article don't cause the subscription to be reinitialized.

 1specifies that changes to the article might cause the subscription to be reinitialized, and if that is the case, a value of